Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Consequences of Relationality

-\begin{theorem}[The Complexity Constraint on Symmetry] Under Axioms~\ref{ax:finite}--\ref{ax:relational}, the symmetry group $G$ of a finite-capacity system is a Lie group, not a finite group.
-In particular, the full symmetric group $S_N$ cannot serve as the symmetry group of a system satisfying both axioms. \end{theorem}
+\begin{theorem}[The Complexity Constraint on Symmetry] Under Axioms~\ref{ax:finite}--\ref{ax:relational}, the symmetry group $G$ of a finite-capacity system is a Lie group of positive dimension.
+In particular, no finite group (including the full symmetric group $S_N$) can serve as the symmetry group of a system satisfying both axioms. \end{theorem}

-\begin{proof} Axiom~\ref{ax:relational}(2c) requires $G$ to act transitively on $\mathfrak{B}$.
-We show $\mathfrak{B}$ is uncountable, hence $G$ cannot be finite.
-First, $K$ takes intermediate values: if $\mathcal{B}, \mathcal{B}'$ are distinct bases and $b' \in \mathcal{B}'$, then $K(b', b_k) \in (0,1)$ for at least one $k$ (Lemma~\ref{lem:intermediate-K}).
-Second, $K$ is continuous: suppose $K$ has a discontinuity at $(x_0, y_0)$; then the basis $\mathcal{B}_0$ containing $x_0$ is singled out as the unique basis at a singular point, but Axiom~\ref{ax:relational}(2c) requires $G$ to act transitively on $\mathfrak{B}$, and $G$ preserves $K$-regularity, a contradiction.
-(If $K$ is everywhere discontinuous, the family $\{z \mapsto K(x,z)\}$ fails equicontinuity; by Arzel\`a--Ascoli, unbounded $\epsilon$-nets exist, violating finite capacity.)
-With continuous $K$ taking intermediate values, bases form continuous families, so $\mathfrak{B}$ is uncountable.
-A finite group cannot act transitively on an uncountable set, so $G$ must be infinite.
-By compactness (Theorem~\ref{thm:compactness-forced}) and the Montgomery--Zippin theorem \cite{montgomery1955topological}, $G$ is a Lie group. \end{proof}

-\textit{Relation to the spectral obstruction\footnote{A Lie group parameter $t \in \R$ naively requires infinite bits.
-The resolution: finite capacity makes $t$ band-limited: only $N$ distinguishable values exist per period.
-The generator $H$ (finite storage) produces $U(t) = e^{-iHt/\hbar}$, but only $N$ points are operationally accessible.}:}The spectral obstruction (Theorem~\ref{thm:frobenius}) establishes that $\C$ is the minimal field extension of $\R$ supporting cyclic dynamics.
-Quaternions are excluded by three independent obstructions:

-\begin{theorem}[Quaternionic Obstruction] The coefficient field cannot be $\mathbb{H}$: (i) non-abelian phases ($\mathrm{Sp}(1)$ non-commutative) prevent cyclic generation (Theorem~\ref{thm:dynamics-derived}); (ii) $x^2+1=0$ has infinitely many solutions, breaking eigenvalue uniqueness; (iii) $\dim_\R(\mathbb{H}P^{N-1}) = 4(N-1)$ exceeds the $2(N-1)$ parameters that two bases provide, requiring a larger separating set and violating the minimal representation selected by Saturation (Remark~\ref{rem:cocycle-selection}).
-Obstructions (i)--(ii) are Parsimony-independent and each individually sufficient; $\C$ is the minimal field supporting both cyclic dynamics and well-defined spectral theory. \end{theorem}